 Quincy is a very small town located in the state of California.
 With a population of 1,610 people and two constituent neighborhoods, Quincy is the 650th largest community in California.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Quincy is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Quincy is a town of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Quincy who work in maintenance occupations (11.72%), the sciences (11.39%), and office and administrative support (10.07%).
+Unlike some towns, Quincy isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Quincy are a mix of both white- and blue-collar jobs.
+Overall, Quincy is a town of professionals, managers, and service providers.
+There are especially a lot of people living in Quincy who work in business and financial occupations (15.18%), the sciences (8.25%), and maintenance occupations (7.26%).

 And if you like science, one thing you'll find is that Quincy has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.